 Don’t you want ALL your money to be spent on travels and adventures rather than some banker’s bonus?

-If you pick the right debit card to use abroad you can be paying absolutely no international fees, a better deal than any credit or even the best prepaid travel cards.
-This means the money you’ve saved for experiences abroad can be spent on that and that alone.
+If you pick the right debit card to use abroad you can be paying absolutely no international fees – a better deal than any travel credit cards or even the best prepaid travel cards.
+This means the money you’ve saved for travel experiences abroad can be spent on that and that alone.
+No more panicking when you’re staring at that VISA sign on the ATM in front of you…

 The easiest, cheapest and most reliable way to spend money overseas is with the ‘right’ debit card

-Carrying wads of cash like Del Boy can make you an easy target to theft, credit card missed payments can be big trouble and what even are travellers’ cheques?
-Nowadays the best option is to find a debit card with the best rates possible.
+Carrying wads of cash like Del Boy can make you an easy target to theft, credit card missed payments can be big trouble, prepaid debit cards can be expensive and what even are travellers’ cheques?
+Nowadays the best option for international travel is to find a debit card with the best rates possible.

-It’s also going to save you some serious wonga and ultimately this means you could travel for longer and more often – hell yeah!
+Finding a bank card with no foreign transaction fees or purchase charges is also going to save you some serious wonga (don’t worry if you don’t know what they are, you’ll find it in the next section).
+Ultimately this means you could travel the world for longer and more often – hell yeah!

 I thought debit cards had high international rates?

-You’re right, some do.
-Some of the most popular high street banks offer the worst service for spending money abroad, but not all of them.
+You’re right, it can be risky business using a debit card abroad with some banks.
+Some of the most popular high street banks offer the worst service for spending money internationally, but not all of them.
 This article will help you pick the best of the best and you’ll wish you found out sooner.

-Currently there are a whole host of banks who advertise affordable travel fees but it’s not always the case.
+Currently, there are a whole host of banks who advertise ‘affordable fees’ that might seem a good option at home but will NOT be a good debit card overseas.
 If you go with the wrong bank you can end up paying through the nose so you need to know what you’re looking for.

-Here are some things to consider when picking a bank and the sneaky fees some providers may charge.
-We’ve also listed the best banking options available to travellers along with debit cards you should definitely avoid.
+In the next section, you’ll find some important things to consider when picking a bank and the sneaky fees some providers may charge.
+We’ve also listed the best banking options available to travellers along with the debit cards you should definitely avoid.

 International purchase transaction fees (a.k.a fees when paying on card abroad)